 Life is hard.
 Writing is harder.
 That’s not exactly a profound truth, but it definitely isn’t wrong.

 That said, it’s important to support and encourage writers.
 Buy their books.
-Write reviews on Amazon, Goodreads, or any book site that will let you.
-Honestly, reviews–even a single sentence–are incredibly important to writers, even if they aren’t so kind to their egos.
+Write reviews on Amazon, Barbes & Noble, Goodreads, or any book site that will let you.
+Honestly, reviews–or even just a rating if you aren’t in a wording state of mind–are incredibly important to writers, even if they aren’t so kind to their egos.

 Also, though I’ll never be one to discourage readers from buying their books on Amazon (especially if you use Smile and designate a nonprofit to donate a portion of your sale to, like say Broadleaf Writers Association, INC for instance!), please do try to support your local independent bookstore as often as you can.
 These are folks who live and breathe books, can offer you recommendations like they’re snatching chips of out a bag, and work tirelessly for very little money because they believe in the importance of books.

 You can find The Weight of Ashes, for example, at any of the fine stores in the Atlanta area.
 At A Cappella Books, Eagle Eye Book Shop, FoxTale Book Shoppe, Little Shop of Stories, Tall Tales, Story on the Square, and any of the others I’ve managed to forget to list here.
 Even if a book isn’t in stock, they can order it and have it shipped to you.
 Same if you live in any part of the world not named Atlanta, Georgia.
 Easy peasy!

 August 24th, 2021 (The Story Plant)